PaddlePaddle/PaddleSeg/configs/pp_mobileseg/README.md

 ### Preparation
 * Install PaddlePaddle and relative environments based on the [installation guide](https://www.paddlepaddle.org.cn/en/install/quick?docurl=/documentation/docs/en/install/pip/linux-pip_en.html).
 * Install PaddleSeg based on the [reference](../../docs/install.md).
-* Download the ADE20k dataset and link to PaddleSeg/data, or you can directly run, it will be automatically downloaded.
+* Download the ADE20k dataset and link to PaddleSeg/data, or you can directly run the training script.
+The dataset will be automatically downloaded.

 ```
 PaddleSeg/data